Dictator’s Gun-Toting Son, 15, Is Being Groomed as Belarus’ King Joffrey

 It was Kolya’s most prominent appearance during the weeks of protest.
 The conversation between father and son summed up the family’s attitude to their subjects.

-He attended meetings with heads of states, sat at the General Assembly of the United Nations, where he met Michelle and Barack Obama.
-He shook hands with his dad’s political partners in Russia, Asia and Latin America.
+He attended meetings with heads of states and sat at the General Assembly of the United Nations, where he met Michelle and Barack Obama.
+He shook hands with his dad’s political partners in Russia, Asia, and Latin America.
 The photographs taken when he met Chavez showed a handgun in a holster under his child-sized suit.

 Lukashenko has said that of his three sons, Nikolay, who “has the sharp character of his father,” is the likely successor.
-The other two boys failed marriage have had relatively little public prominence.
+The other two boys, from a failed marriage, have had relatively little public prominence.
 Kolya “might become the president in some 20 years,” Lukashenko once said.

 Since Kolya was a toddler, his father has jailed his opponents and potential presidential rivals.